Subaru Legacy (third generation): B4

-Australian-delivered Liberty B4s come with a longitudinally-mounted 5-speed manual gearbox only.
+Australian-delivered Liberty B4s come with a longitudinally mounted 5-speed manual gearbox only.
 It is essentially the same unit that was introduced in MY99 models (which saw the most changes since the Liberty was introduced in 1990).

 Amongst its list of improvements is increased case rigidity and twice the number of bolts attaching it to the engine (eight instead of four).
-The syncromesh baulk ring, gear docking teeth angles and the double cone synchro on 2nd and 3rd gear have also all been retuned.
+The synchromesh baulk ring, gear docking teeth angles and the double cone synchro on 2nd and 3rd gear have also all been retuned.

 The B4's 'S type' close-ratio gearset has taller ratios in the first three cogs than the Impreza WRX, but a shorter 4.11:1 final drive ratio counters some of this effect.
 The gears are now cold forged and shot peened for added strength and a flexible flywheel design is now incorporated to reduce engine vibration reaching the driveline.
 The pull-type 230 mm single plate clutch has increased torque capacity thanks to an 830 kg clamping load pressure plate.

 The B4's AWD layout is traditional Subaru.
-The viscous limited-slip centre coupling apportions front-to-rear torque 50:50.
+The viscous limited-slip center coupling apportions front-to-rear torque 50:50.
 Torque distribution at the road, however, is dependent on load distribution and tyre grip.
 As a result, the static straight driving ratio is 60:40 front-to-rear.
 Under dynamic driving conditions, however, the torque distribution varies accordingly.
 The viscous coupling senses rotational speed difference between the front and rear axles and transmits torque to the end with the most grip (which has lesser axle rpm).

 A rear viscous LSD is also used to improve high-speed stability and traction during low-speed cornering.